 Part 2: Interactive Discovery (Rich Media)

 Once you’ve captured attention, the next step is interaction.
 This is where Rich Media becomes essential.
 Easter is literally built around hiding and finding.
-That's why interactive formats don't feel like ads here, but like the holiday itself.
+That's why interactive formats pair perfectly for the holiday.

 Format The mechanic